erciomunoz/academic-kickstart-1/content/home/publications1.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 19  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 24 # Order that this section will appear.

-title = "Working papers and research in progress"
+title = "Other working papers"
 # subtitle = "In Spanish"

 [content]